MarcoSchermers/gameday-api-docs/gameday-files/game.md

 #### <a name="ttype">Type</a>

 `type` identifies the home and away team.
-It has one of two values:
+It has one of the following values:

 + `away`
 + `home`

 #### <a name="tcode">Code</a>

 `code` is a three-letter identifier.
 Generally, it is derived from the team's city name however, if the city is home to multiple teams **OR** the city name is longer than one word (e.g. St. Louis), the third letter in the team code is either an `a` denoting the American League or `n` denoting the National League.
-Using the Cardinals as an example, their `code` value is `sln`.
+Using the St. Louis Cardinals as an example, their `code` value is `sln`.

 #### <a name="tfilecode">File Code</a>